1802 Penny Value Checker: Errors List & No Mint Mark Worth

 Rare 1802 Penny Error List

-The 1802 penny series includes several notable die varieties that attract collector attention.
-These errors resulted from die preparation mistakes at the Philadelphia Mint, creating distinct characteristics visible on the coin’s reverse.
-Two major varieties stand out for their collectibility and market premiums.
+The 1802 penny series includes several notable die varieties that attract strong collector attention and command meaningful price premiums.
+These errors resulted from die preparation mistakes at the Philadelphia Mint, creating distinct characteristics visible on the coin’s reverse when examined carefully.

 1802 Penny 1/000

 This variety originated when mint workers reused an 1801 reverse die for 1802 production, creating an incorrect denomination fraction.
-Instead of the standard “1/100” marking below the wreath, these coins display “1/000.”
+Instead of the standard “1/100” marking below the wreath, these coins display “1/000” — three zeros instead of “100.”

 1802 Penny 1/000 Price/Grade Chart